 - Reduce problem behaviors

-Early Childhood Positive Behavior Support (EC-PBS) combines training and weekly coaching to improve the quality of early childhood program environments in Boone County.
+1. Early Childhood-Positive Behavior Supports (EC-PBS): EC-PBS combines training and weekly coaching to improve the quality of early childhood program environments in Boone County.
 This also increases child care providers’ abilities for building relationships with children 12 and under and families, which helps to:

 - Promote school readiness